Is dolomite or lime effective in controlling sandspur? I’ve heard sandspur won’t grow if we sweeten the soil.

 Pre-emergence herbicide, used according to label recommendations, inhibits growth BEFORE you see above ground leaf.
 Follow label recommendations to incorporate and activate the product.
 Control is enhanced with irrigation or rainfall immediately following application.
 The chemical barrier must present in the soil before the seed comes up.
 Once leaves are present, a pre-emergent herbicide is not effective on that plant.

 Pre-emergence herbicide may be purchased at big box store and garden centers.
 Follow label recommendations.
-The following are listed by active ingredient and not brand name.
-These are safe for use on bahia grass, St. Augustine, centipede and Bermuda grass when used according to the label.
+When used according to label, the active ingredient would indicate safe for use on lawn grasses such as bahia grass, St. Augustine, centipede and Bermuda.

 > Benefin + trifluarlin

-I am sure sandspur are here by design.
-One day we may understand their value.
-In the meantime, I’ll be digging them out and trying to reduce the spread at the Demonstration Garden, UF/IFAS Extension Levy County, Bronson.
+During summer, dig/hoe/pull up sandspur plants.
+Clean mowing equipment and prevent spreading and blowing burr into uncontaminated areas.
+One day we may appreciate the design of sandspur and food web value.
+In the meantime, Nature Coast Master Gardeners will manage them at the Demonstration Garden, UF/IFAS Extension Levy County, Bronson.
 Until next time – Spread Joy!